Flag of Cambodia: Description

-The flag of Cambodia (ទង់ជាតិកម្ពុជា) or the Khmer flag (ទង់ជាតិខ្មែរ) in its present form was originally adopted in 1948 and readopted in 1993, after the Constituent Assembly election in 1993 and restoration of the Cambodian monarchy.
+The flag of Cambodia features two bands of blue on the top and bottom, a double width red band in the middle, and a depiction of the Angkor Wat in white outlined in black centred on the red band.
+The flag in its present form was originally adopted in 1948 and readopted in 1993, after the Constituent Assembly election in 1993 and restoration of the Cambodian monarchy.